michardy/contrast-syntax/README.md

 # contrast-syntax theme

-A theme that increases text contrast
+A non subtle theme that increases text contrast